TogetherCrew/engagement/README.md

 ---

-## **License**
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## **Acknowledgments**
 - **OpenZeppelin**: For providing secure and reusable smart contract components.
 - **Hardhat Team**: For building a robust Ethereum development environment.
 - **OCI Platform**: For enabling seamless identity and reputation management.
 - **TogetherCrew**: For driving innovation in community engagement and blockchain-based solutions.

----

-Let me know if you need further customization or additional sections!